Responsive web design

 A style guide provides information about the corporate design of the company.
 This forms the basis for ensuring a uniform corporate identity across all media.

-At the same time, a style guide speeds up the development process considerably, as a template no longer has to be created by a designer for every new element combination – predefined elements can usually be flexibly combined with each other.
+At the same time, a style guide speeds up the development process considerably, since a template no longer has to be created by a designer for every new combination of elements – predefined elements can usually be flexibly combined with each other.

 It is important that the designers of the style guide also know the requirements and possibilities of web applications.